Elena Davydova, Emma Rößeler, Malte Lützen, Theresa Gurlit, Kim Ihrlich

 Kim is curious to examine legal issues in the context of the ICC Moot Court, to experience different perspectives on legal issues and to enhance her skills to plead.

 Malte Lützen is 21 years old and studying law in his sixth semester at the University of Bonn.
 After having completed his intermediate exam, he pursued supplementary coursework, including "Introduction to Anglo-American Law".
 He has always had a strong interest in criminal law, which led him to participate in a proseminar centered on some of the current affairs in international criminal law.
 After graduating from the Konrad-Adenauer-Gymnasium in Meckenheim in 2020, Malte, alongside two friends, established a Media-Agency.
 This endeavour made him appreciate any chance to meet and learn from many talented individuals who have similar interests.
 Consequently, his decision to engage in the ICC Moot Court Competition felt like an obvious choice.
 Malte aspires to further improve his knowledge of international criminal law and legal English skills, while also meeting many like-minded students.

-Emma Rößeler graduated from the Inda Gymnasium Aachen in 2020 and began to study Law and Economics at the University of Bonn in the same year.
+Emma Rößeler graduated from the Inda Gymnasium Aachen in 2020 and completed her LL.B. in Law and Economics at the University of Bonn in 2023.
 She also began to study Law at Bonn this summer semester and works as a student assistant at Professor Koenig‘s chair.
 Besides that, she works in the Legal Department of the city administration of Stolberg.

 During school, she spent half a year at a Boarding School in England and continued to enhance her English skills by participating in the University’s FFA program.
 She is looking forward to learning more about international criminal law with her team during the ICC Moot Court Competition.